 Today, we’re featuring a blog post from Nestaway that was originally posted in Nestaway Engineering on Medium.

-Automating Security Operations is a tough task but can make life of a Security guy very easy.
+Automating Security Operations is a tough task but can make the life of a security person very easy.
 At NestAway, our security team tries to automate each and every possible task.
 This article will address how we at NestAway automated blocking of abusive clients using AWS-WAF and Sqreen.

 What’s AWS-WAF & Sqreen ? 🤔

 AWS WAF is a web application firewall (which can be integrated with Application Load Balancers, Cloudfront Distributions and API Gateways) that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
 AWS-WAF consists of Conditions, Rules and ACL’s.
 A rule is generated using one or more conditions.
 Finally rule is applied on ACL to block, allow or count the traffic that matches the rule.

 Condition-1 :- If request.method is “Options”

 Rule-1 :- Condition-1 AND Condition-1. i.e If request.method is “Options” AND request.headers[“Origin”] is blank.

 ACL :- If any request matches RULE-1, Block the request (Action=Block & Response=403)

 – AWS-WAF stores allowed, blocked and counted requests for 3 hours that means any request blocked by AWS-WAF at 10 AM will be available 1 PM in WAF Dashboard.

 – AWS-WAF only works with “request.ip”.
 WAF can not block X-Forwarded-For IP though it can detect X-Forwarded-For IP.
 For e.g if you’re using a proxy to serve your traffic, WAF will record edge server IP and for such requests you should fetch request.headers[‘X-Forwarded-For’]